-Beneficial impacts would be minor long term.
-All project components would be planned to be efficient for park operations.
+All project components would be planned for efficiency in park operations.
 Building materials would be durable and require minimal maintenance.
 SRM consolidation into one building in close proximity to other park operations would alleviate some traffic concerns and reduce congestion that impacts park operations.
+Development of new employee parking along Apache Alley would eliminate congestion concerns at parking lot C.